-You don’t necessarily need to use the software you receive in the package.
-There are some really cool and fully featured DJ software distributed for free.
+You don’t necessarily need to use the software you receive in the package when you buy a new controller.
+There are some really cool and fully featured DJ software programs distributed for free.
 Some of them are compatible with almost all makes and models in the market.

 Beginner DJs may find it confusing which one would be the best for them and therefore can try these free ones and find out the best software.

-In 2016, we selected 11 free DJ software programs that beginner DJs can try for both Windows and Mac.
+In 2016, we selected 11 free DJ software programs that beginner and hobbyist DJs can try, for both Windows and Mac.
 Also for their mobile devices.

 Here we go, best free DJ software for beginners in 2016 :